Liquidity Funding Controller - Associate

 Primary clients are Corporate Treasury & Bank Resource Management who jointly manage the Liquidity & Funding needs of the business.
 In this role you will also interact closely with Legal Entity Controllers (LEC), Management Reporting team, Global Product Controllers (GPC) and IT.

 We have an opportunity within our regulatory liquidity reporting team for an enthusiastic individual to join the team producing detailed liquidity reporting required daily by the Bank's regulators.
-This is a significant opportunity to add real value to the team as we embed daily submissions of this high-profile reporting suite to our key global regulators.

 - Preparing sections of Daily liquidity reporting suite